 "Extreme heat causes blood vessels near the skin to dilate as a way of trying to help maintain cooler temperatures at the body's core by releasing heat through the skin," Marcus notes.

 This can be both internal and external heat.
-So if you're noticing these capillaries show most after a hard workout, a hot summer day, or after you wash your face with warm water, that may be the cause.
+If you're noticing these capillaries show up mostly after a hard workout, being outside on a hot summer day, or after you wash your face with warm water, heat may be the trigger.

 "UV radiation can damage blood vessels close to the surface of the skin, causing their walls to thin and making capillaries more likely to break," Marcus explains.